cloudflare/cloudflare-docs/products/stream/src/content/faq/index.md

 ### What are the recommended upload settings for video uploads?

-If you're producing a brand new file for Cloudflare Stream, we recommend you use the following settings:
+If you are producing a brand new file for Cloudflare Stream, we recommend you use the following settings:

  - MP4 containers, AAC audio codec, H264 video codec, 30 or below frames per second
  - moov atom should be at the front of the file (Fast Start)